 The MIND diet encourages eating plant-based foods and is easy to follow:

-- Leafy greens (like spinach, kale, salads and the like), other veggies and whole grains (like oatmeal, quinoa, brown rice, whole-grain breads and pasta) and nuts most days of the week.
+Enjoy leafy greens (like spinach, kale, salads and the like), other veggies and whole grains (like oatmeal, quinoa, brown rice, whole-grain bread and pasta) and nuts most days of the week.

 You already know regular exercise is one of the best ways to keep your body healthy.
-Regular activity supports weight management and reduces risk of heart disease, stroke, diabetes and cancer.
-But did you know that exercise is an essential element to maintaining a healthy brain?
+Regular activity supports weight management and reduces the risk of heart disease, stroke, diabetes and cancer.
+But did you know that exercise is essential to maintaining a healthy brain?

-Those who exercise regularly have a reduced rate of brain tissue degeneration and even increased activity in parts of the brain important for memory and thinking.
-It is suggested this may be because exercise helps prevent loss of total brain volume and shrinkage of areas of the brain associated with memory.
-There is even some evidence that exercise stimulates growth of new connections between cells in important areas of the brain.
+Regular exercise can increase activity in parts of the brain important for memory and thinking.
+This may be because exercise helps prevent the shrinkage of areas of the brain associated with memory.
+There is even some evidence that exercise stimulates the growth of new connections between cells in important areas of the brain.